 In January, I posted about a non-phone opportunity involving call reviewing through Humanatic.
 A lot of you, like me, were very excited because the work sounded fun and easy.
 I have since spent a good bit of time doing the call reviewing and decided to write an update on it now that I know more and have some experience doing it.
-If you are unfamiliar with what job I’m referring to, you can read about it here.

 I actually love reviewing the calls.
 It’s very relaxing to just sit there and listen to what people say and then make a decision based on what you hear.
 It’s nice not to have to do muc h typing, although you do often have to fast-forward and rewind the calls to figure out how to categorize certain calls.

 Humanatic pays every week on Monday with Paypal.
 You do need to have at least $10 to request your money.